The 2019 Annual Convention will be in Denver, CO

 Nancy J. Karlin Graduate Student Research Award

 For these student awards, the first author on the presentation must be a graduate student, and no faculty authors are allowed.
 Based on the information provided in the conference submission, student award finalists will be selected.
 These finalists must give their oral presentation during the special convention sessions set aside for RMPA award finalists in order to be considered for the award.
 Award winners, based on the quality of their presentations at the conference, will be announced at RMPA’s business meeting on Saturday, April 6, and each winning submission will receive $500.
 RMPA will award up to 2 of these awards each year.
 This award is named after long-time RMPA supporter and executive committee member, Nancy J. Karlin, a full professor at the University of Northern Colorado.

 You will be asked to identify a corresponding author in your submission proposal.
 This is usually one of the authors or the faculty sponsor.
 This is the only person who will receive emails about this presentation submission, and they will be expected to share the information they receive with co-authors or faculty sponsors, as appropriate.

 You can identify up to 3 topic areas for your presentation.
 These topic areas help the program committee review your proposal appropriately and schedule your presentation, so picking accurate topics is important.
 If you are an undergraduate student, please consult your faculty sponsor about the most appropriate topics for your presentation.
 The topic areas are:

-If you have any questions about conference submissions, please contact RMPA’s program chair, Anna Ropp, at email@example.com.
+If you have any questions about the submission process or about the conference program, please contact Anna Ropp, RMPA Program Chair, at email@example.com.